Daily doses

 The invisible enemy: Selective automatism

 Your brain automates thousands of daily actions: walking, driving, brushing your teeth.
-But there's one crucial difference:
+But there is a crucial difference:

-After a few weeks of taking a medication, your brain classifies it as “established routine.”
+After a few weeks taking a medication, your brain lists it as an established routine.

 Big mistake.

-Without constant reinforcement, these new habits are the first to fall when your routine changes, when you feel stressed, or simply when your mind is occupied with other priorities.
+Without constant reinforcement, these new habits are the first to disappear when your routine changes, when you feel stressed, or simply when your mind is busy with other priorities.

 Successful apps understand the neuroscience of habit and use it to your advantage: